kpath1999/datacamp-projects/README.md

 # Data Science Projects Repository

 This repository is a collection of mini-data science projects that I've been working on.
-I plan to incorporate components of these mini-projects into a larger project in the near future.
+I plan to incorporate components of these mini-projects into a larger project soon.

 In-depth descriptions are being included within each of the repositories.

-**Beginner Projects:**
+**List of Projects:**

 - Classifying songs as either rock or hip-hop ([repo](https://github.com/kpath1999/datacamp-projects/tree/main/01-classification-song-genre) + [source](https://app.datacamp.com/learn/projects/449))